Introduction

 A. What is Product Marketing?

-Let’s break this down.
-It is a way of positioning your SaaS product and showing prospective customers that they may be interested in what you offer.
+Product marketing is one of the most utilized types of marketing.
+It is a way of positioning your SaaS product and showing your prospective customers its value and application.
 You don’t just go to market and launch a product because you want it to sell itself.
 However, it is more about coming up with the right message, staying within your marketing budget, and coordinating with promotions managers to create demand for your product among the targeted consumers.

 B. Key Elements of Product Marketing